dutchwavepower/dutchwavepower.github.io/content/news/20231024 Project OFFSHORE FOR SURE launched/index.md

 {{< image Interregvlaned_project_rgb_pos right 60 >}}

-# Accelerating Offshore Energy Transition - Netherlands and Flanders launch OFFSHORE FOR SURE Project!!
+# Accelerating Offshore Energy Transition, Netherlands and Flanders launch OFFSHORE FOR SURE Project!!
 During the three-year duration of the project, the project partners will invest more than 10 million euros in the Flemish-Dutch border region.
 This investment is made possible in part by the European Interreg Flanders-Netherlands program and co-financiers.
 The